canonical/k8s-snap/docs/src/snap/howto/install/install-offline.md

 increasing complexity of implementation.
 You may also find it helpful to combine these options for your scenario.

-If you already have a running cluster, you can list the images in use by running:
+If you already have the `k8s` snap installed, you can list the images in use by running:

 ```bash